On Efficient Noncommutative Polynomial Factorization via Higman Linearization: Introduction

 The proof has three broad steps described below.

-\begin{itemize} \item \textbf{Higman linearization and Cohn's factorization theory}~~ Briefly, given a noncommutative polynomial $f\in\FX$ by a formula, we can transform it into a linear matrix $L$ such that $f\oplus I = PLQ$, where $P$ is an upper triangular matrix with polynomial entries and all $1$'s diagonal and $Q$ is a lower triangular matrix with polynomial entries and all $1$'s diagonal, $P$ and $Q$ are the matrices implementing the sequence of row and column operations required for the Higman linearization process.
-Cohn's theory of factorization of noncommutative linear matrices gives us sufficient information about the structure of irreducible linear matrices.\\
+\begin{itemize} \item \textbf{Higman linearization and Cohn's factorization theory}~~ Briefly, given a noncommutative polynomial $f\in\FX$, we can transform it into a linear matrix $L$ such that $f\oplus I = PLQ$, where $P$ is an upper triangular matrix with polynomial entries and all $1$'s diagonal and $Q$ is a lower triangular matrix with polynomial entries and all $1$'s diagonal, $P$ and $Q$ are the matrices implementing the sequence of row and column operations required for the Higman linearization process.
+Now, as observed by Garg et al \cite{GGOW20} (in their work on rational identity testing), if $f$ is given by a noncommutative formula as input then the above Higman linearization can be carried out in polynomial time.
+We strengthen their observation with a modified Higman linearization process that we call Block-Higman linearization (to emphasize that the modification works with matrix blocks) and show the more general result that if $f$ is given by an ABP as input we can still compute its Higman linearization as defined above in polynomial time.

 \item \textbf{Ronyai's common invariant subspace algorithm}~~ Next, the most important tool algorithmically, is Ronyai's algorithm for computing common invariant subspaces of a collection of matrices over finite fields \cite{Ronyai2}.
 We show that Ronyai's common invariant subspace algorithm can be repeatedly applied to factorize a linear matrix $L=A_0+\sum_{i=1}^n A_i x_i$, into a product of irreducible linear matrices provided $A_0$ is invertible and $[A_1 A_2\cdots A_n]$ has full row rank or $[A_1^T A_2^T\cdots A_n^T]^T$ has full column rank.
 The later conditions are called as right and left monicity of the linear matrix $L$ respectively.
 With some technical work we can ensure these conditions for a linear matrix $L$ that is produced from a polynomial $f$ by Higman linearization.
-Then Ronyai's algorithm yields the factorization of $L$ into a product of irreducible linear matrices (upto multiplication by units).\\
+Then Ronyai's algorithm yields the factorization of $L$ into a product of irreducible linear matrices (upto multiplication by units).
+Here, Cohn's theory of factorization of noncommutative linear matrices gives us sufficient useful information about the structure of irreducible linear matrices.

 \item \textbf{Recovering the factors of $f$}~~ Finally, we design a simple linear algebraic algorithm for trivializing a matrix product $AB=0$, where $A$ is a linear matrix and $B$ is a column vector of polynomials from $\FX$, using which we are able to extract the irreducible factors of $f$ from the factors of $L$.
 An invertible matrix $M$ with polynomial entries \emph{trivializes} the relation $AB=0$ if the modified relation $(AM)(M^{-1}B)=0$ has the property that for every index $i$ either the $i^{th}$ column of $AM$ is zero or the $i^{th}$ row of $M^{-1}B$ is zero.
 While such matrices $M$ exist for any matrix product $AB=0$ with entries from $\FX$, we obtain an efficient algorithm in the special case when $A$ is linear and $B$'s entries are polynomials computed by small arithmetic circuits.
 This special case is sufficient for our application. \end{itemize}